-One particular intriguing structure is the honeycomb pattern, which mimics natural designs found in nature.
+One particularly intriguing type of structure is the honeycomb pattern, which mimics natural designs found in nature.
 The mechanical properties of honeycomb structures vary depending on the orientation of the printing angles.
 Previous studies have examined the impact force reduction of 3D-printed TPU honeycomb structures (Bates et al., 2016, 2019).
 However, the impact strength of these structures with different orientations has not been thoroughly investigated.
-Prior research has exclusively examined compressive stress structure in two directions: transverse and ribbon.
-Ribbon structures have been observed to be more robust and absorb more energy than transverse structures.
-(Bates et al., 2019; Habib, 2020) Moreover, there is an absence of research examining the effect that structural rotation has on impact force reduction.
+Prior research has exclusively examined compressive stress in two structural orientations: transverse and ribbon.
+Ribbon structures have been observed to be more robust and absorb more energy than transverse structures (Bates et al., 2019; Habib, 2020).
+Moreover, there is an absence of research examining the effects that structural rotation has on impact force reduction.
 The mechanical properties of the structure are influenced by its density.
 An investigation has been conducted to determine the material's resistance to impact.
-However, the parameters of evaluation differ in accordance with the particular application (Bates et al., 2019; Habib, 2020; Rahman et al., 2022; Rahman & Koohbor, 2020; Ramirez & Gupta, 2019).
-Therefore, previous research has lacked information on the impact parameter of honeycomb structures with different orientation angles and densities.
+However, the parameters evaluated differ in accordance with the particular application (Bates et al., 2019; Habib, 2020; Rahman et al., 2022; Rahman & Koohbor, 2020; Ramirez & Gupta, 2019).
+Therefore, previous research lacks information on the impact responses of honeycomb structures with different orientation angles and densities.

 This study advances footwear industry knowledge of 3D printing and TPU designs.
 Thus, this study focused on understanding the honeycomb orientations and structure densities that minimize impact forces to enable the development of novel, high-performance footwear that emphasizes wearer health and comfort.
-It can also be applied to other industries that involve impact protection, such as hip protectors or lightweight helmets.
+The results can also be applied to other contexts that involve impact protection, such as hip protectors or lightweight helmets.